nicolae536/ngt-configurable-form/README.md

 ## TODO list

-1. Demo case for changing form configuration
+1. Plugin for update element with programatic links
-2. Integrate in redux
+2. Plugin for errors map